• Skip to main content

 When King George IV arrived in Edinburgh for his famous ‘visit’ he drank only Glenlivet which at that time was still illicit.

-The Glenlivet offer a range of tours and experiences – from a visit to their bonded warehouse to a tutored tasting of exclusive single cask editions.
+The Glenlivet offer a range of distillery tours and experiences – from a visit to their bonded warehouse to a tutored tasting of exclusive single cask editions.

-• More information from the Glenlivet Distillery website.
+- More information from the Glenlivet Distillery website.

 Cardhu Distillery

 Cardhu is another Speyside distillery with a fascinating history.
-Starting life as a farm with a still, it flourished following the excise act of 1824.
-It’s the only malt distillery to be pioneered by a woman – two women to be precise – Helen and Elizabeth Cumming.
+Starting life as a farm with a still, it flourished following the Excise Act of 1824.

-A popular stop on the Malt Whisky Trail it’s one of the Four Corner of Scotland distilleries of Johnnie Walker.
+A popular stop on the Speyside Malt Whisky Trail it’s one of the Four Corner of Scotland distilleries of Johnnie Walker.

-Cardhu Distillery offers a range of tours and tutored tastings and has a well-stocked shop and brand centre.
+Cardhu Distillery offers a range of distillery tours and tutored tastings and has a well-stocked shop and brand centre.

-• More information from the Cardhu Distillery website.
+- More information from the Cardhu Distillery website.

 Glenfiddich Distillery

 Glenfiddich Distillery, one of the larger distilleries on the Malt Whisky Trail, was founded in 1886 by William Grant, a pioneer of whisky distilling.
-Glenfiddich, Gaelic for Valley of the Deer was, in 1969, the first distillery to open a visitor centre.

 Today that visitor centre is a great place to stop for lunch or afternoon tea, served on its Robbie Dhu terrace.

-• More information from the Glenfiddich Distillery website.
+- More information from the Glenfiddich Distillery website.

 Glen Grant Distillery